UKIM-5/STAR_scRNA_seq/README.md

 We highly recommend checking out the official tutorial of scanpy (https://scanpy.readthedocs.io) as well as the single-cell best practices continously updated by the Theis group (https://www.sc-best-practices.org).

-As this approach includes slightly more steps and code, we also included a jupyter notebook as hmtl which only uses the code available in the protocol itself (STAR_Protocols_Code_PAPER).
-The raw files are available on Zenodo including the html file with the code of the paper.
+As this approach includes slightly more steps and code, we also included the jupyter notebooks of each individual tissue as hmtl which only uses the code available in the protocol itself (STAR_Protocols_Code_PAPER).
+Both raw files are available on Zenodo including the html files with the code of the paper.

 NOTE: The following setup is only usable with a virtual conda environment, thus needing Anaconda/Minoconda installment beforehand.
 Please refer to the corresponding website for more information: https://www.anaconda.com